Permafacture/data-oriented-pyglet/README.md

 Some thoughts and questions:

   * What is a better name for this project?
-  * what is a better name for "arrayed" and "single" properties?
+  * what is a better name for "arrayed" and "broadcastable" properties?
   * Should it be as easy for users to access arrayed properties through the data accessor as single properties?
 Are arrayed properties just data domain implementation details while the data accessor mostly